heliosasdesigner/nc-news-api/README.md

 # News Structure Portfolio

-This project is a news structure portfolio built using JavaScript.
-It connects to a PostgreSQL database using `pg` and utilizes raw SQL queries to create and insert data into tables.
+This project is a backend API for a news platform, providing RESTful endpoints to interact with a PostgreSQL database.
+It allows users to fetch topics, articles, users, and comments, as well as post, update, and delete comments and articles.

+## Hosted Version

+You can access the hosted API here: [NC News API](https://nc-news-soqt.onrender.com/)

+## Features

+- Fetch a list of articles, topics, users, and comments
+- Query articles by author, topic, sort order, and pagination
+- Post new articles and comments
+- Update votes for articles and comments
+- Delete comments and articles

 ## Table of Contents